ava-labs/teleporter/contracts/src/teleporter/registry/README.md

 ### Receiving from specific Teleporter versions

 `TeleporterRegistryApp` also provides an initial implementation of [ITeleporterReceiver.receiveTeleporterMessage](../ITeleporterReceiver.sol) that ensures `_msgSender` is a `TeleporterMessenger` contract with a version greater than or equal to `minTeleporterVersion`.
-This supports the case where a dApp wants to upgrade to a new version of the `TeleporterMessenger` contract, but still wants to be able to receive messages from the old Teleporter contract.The dApp can override `_receiveTeleporterMessage` to implement its own logic for receiving messages from Teleporter contracts.
+This supports the case where a dApp wants to use a new version of the `TeleporterMessenger` contract, but still wants to be able to receive messages from the old Teleporter contract.The dApp can override `_receiveTeleporterMessage` to implement its own logic for receiving messages from Teleporter contracts.

 ## Managing a TeleporterRegistryApp dApp